BenjaminPelletier/choretracker/README.md

   -v $(pwd)/data:/data benpelletier/choretracker \
   uv run alembic upgrade head
 ```

+_Note that older versions of Docker may require the use of `--security-opt seccomp=unconfined` to support the `clone3` system the Tokio runtime uses._

 No further action is required; the application will operate with the updated
 schema once the migration completes.